Watch out for this new scam when buying real estate

 READ ALSO >> Apartment rental: what is the risk of providing false documents?

 We have to believe that notaries are a prime target for cybercriminals.
 Earlier this year, crooks scammed dozens of people pretending to be notaries.
 The goal of the maneuver?
 Make them think they were going to get life insurance.
-Some lost their lifetimes there.
+Some lost their life savings there.

 You may also be interested in this content: